Mkrolick/Mkrolick/README.md

 ### Books

-Meaning: Demian, Solaris, Man's Search for Meaning
+Meaning: Demian, Solaris, Man's Search for Meaning, Things Hidden Since the Foundation of the World

-Reality: GEB, Simulation and Simulacra, Amusing Ourselves to Death, Phychopolitics, Technopoly, Things Hidden Since the Foundation of the World
+Reality: GEB, Simulation and Simulacra, Amusing Ourselves to Death, Phychopolitics, Technopoly

 Fever Dream: Sirens of Titan, A Clockwork Orange, Tales From Outer Suburbia, The Master and Margarita, Chainsaw Man